mcvincekova/Data-Analysis-Fundamentals/README.md

 # Co vás čeká?

 - Úvod do datové analýzy - 1. lekce
-- Úvod do datového modelování - 1. a 2. lekce
+- Úvod do datového modelování - 1. až 2. lekce
 - Úvod do jazyka SQL - 3. až 7. lekce
 - Úvod do práce s Power BI - 8. až 12.
 Lekce